slowjuggler/Matrix/README.md

 Description.

 Implementation of Matrix class.
-The fast matrix multiplication algorithm is implemented in
+Includes methods for working with matrices, such as multiplication, finding the determinant, algebraic complement, etc.
-GNU Assembly Language using SIMD (AVX2).
+The fast matrix multiplication algorithm is implemented in GNU Assembly Language using SIMD (AVX2).
 Architecture and environment restrictions are x86-64 and MacOS/Linux.